“Confront the soft bigotry of low expectations”

 “Politically correct.”
 As good a place to start as any.
 Ever hear anyone other than a white male utter this phrase with sneering derision?
 We didn’t think so.
 The reality is that what white males call “political correctness,” the discomfort they feel at being on life’s tightrope for a change, is how every other gender and ethnic group has felt when having to deal with them for hundreds of years, framing every word, making every move with trepidation, creating an ever-growing tragedy of loss from what was unsaid and undone for fear of how the young master might respond.
 What’s wrong with white men having to “check themselves” like every other human has had to?
 The sooner our blanched-skin brothers, in particular, stop using this phrase and stop whining about it, the sooner we will be able to come together as a people and enjoy the proven fruits of diversity that have been sitting on our table, untouched, since our country began.
 Replacements: “Woke,” “self-aware.”

 “It is what it is.”
 No it isn’t.
 No. It isn’t.
-Yet how many times have you been in a conversation with someone about some tough issue or challenge you’ve been struggling with when you reach impasse and suddenly, breaking into the silence, someone intones in a profound baritone or deeper, with a sage look and Gallic shrug you can see, even if you’re on the phone: “it is what it is.”
+Yet how many times have you been in a conversation with someone about some tough issue or challenge you’ve been struggling with when you reach impassion and then suddenly, breaking into the silence, someone intones, in a profound baritone or deeper, with a sage look and Gallic shrug visible even if you’re on the phone: “it is what it is.”
 It’s tantamount to blasphemy, frankly.
 We humans know far too little about virtually anything to ever be invoking this phrase.
 If the problem is something you don’t want to do something about, say that–that’s honest and truthful.
 If the problem can’t be solved without you, a deeper and even more honest answer might be “I yam what I yam.”
 But even such acceptance comes with obligations–just because your leg is broken doesn’t mean you don’t have to figure out a way to walk, and the same goes for your brain, your mind, and thinking.
 Replacement: “I don’t know, let’s find out.”

 “Agree to disagree.”
 Sorry, but at this point, in our country, in our world, that’s a luxury we can’t afford–the problems we face are too big and coming at us too quickly for us to be doing anything but finding ways to work together, finding solutions.
 In this era, politicos focused on turnout, running up the score, and outvoting “them,” murmuring “there are more of us” to spur themselves on, are like someone with a torn ACL who decides to run a marathon anyway because the majority of their body is healthy.
 We need every Who in Whoville to get on the same page.
 Replacement: “To be continued.”